RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

     - Java
 ---

-[Webmention](https://www.w3.org/TR/webmention/) is a technology that allows websites to be notified when another website links to it.
+[Webmention](https://www.w3.org/TR/webmention/) is a technology that allows a website to be notified when another website links to it.
 It can be used like a simple and privacy-friendly analytics tool to find out where visitors might come from (e.g. if there is a notable increase in visitors after another blog links to yours).
 It also enables you to showcase "other blogs that linked to this post"-like elements on your blog posts, to suggest related posts to your readers.

+This article explores how Webmention works, and how it can be set up.

 <!-- more -->

-I learned about Webmention after reading [a blog post by Xe Iaso](https://xeiaso.net/blog/webmention-support-2020-12-02).

 ## How It Works